 Positive mentions of Tesla in the News 2018 – 2019

 As the company’s balance sheet improves, analysts at Jefferies note that the company’s other technology ambitions are becoming increasingly viable.
 That includes new benchmarks in density and charging cycles.
-In addition, the analysts see the company’s highly anticipated developments of a million-mile battery having seismic implications for design and engineering.
+The analysts see the company’s highly anticipated developments of a million-mile battery having seismic implications for design and engineering.
 If accomplished, the technology could be disrupting and enable Tesla to supply batteries to other EV companies and into storage markets.

 Wall Street, then, may finally be waking up to a vision that Tesla CEO Elon Musk has long articulated.
-While revenue from automotive sales sustains the company financially, Musk has pointed to other technology moonshots as even more profound.
+While revenue from automotive sales is what sustains the company financially, Musk has pointed to other technology moonshots as even more profound.

-“That transition, that sort of flipping of the switch from a car from not robotaxi to robotaxi, I think will probably be the biggest step-change increase in asset value in history by far,” Musk said in the company’s third-quarter earnings call.
+“That transition, that sort of flipping of the switch from a car that is from not robotaxi to robotaxi, I think will probably be the biggest step-change increase in asset value in history by far,” Musk said in the company’s third-quarter earnings call.

-That markets are finally viewing Tesla as a tech pioneer and not just an automotive innovator could be a critical factor in the stock’s run so far.
+That markets are finally viewing Tesla as a tech pioneer and not just an automotive innovator could be a key factor in the stock’s run so far.
 And if that view continues, it could mean more upside ahead.

 Interested in following Tesla’s tear?
 AlphaSense makes it easy to track the performance of companies worldwide.
 To get started, request a demo and start a free trial.